Skip to content

 What's NOT a secret

-The whitelist is from_env and from_file only.
+The whitelist is from_env, from_file and from_vault only.
 Any other single-field record literal is just a normal record:

 { password = "literal-secret-bad-idea" } # NOT a SecretRef — a plain record

 {password = "..."} parses as Rec<password: Str>.
 The value flows through the pure layer like any other string and ends up in the store + the manifest.
 Don't do this.
-Use from_env or from_file.
+Use one of the three secret forms.

 At deploy time